-Impact No. Mitigation measures ۲ Design Construction Operation 5.8.17 Provide a secure, lockable and floored area for the storage of fuel, oil or chemicals.
-This area would be imperviously bunded with a capacity to contain not less than 110% of the volume of the largest container. ~ 5.8.18 Prior to construction, nominate and sign post a plant refueling area. ✓ ✓ 5.8.19 If asbestos is encountered in soil or old conduits or joint bays during construction, the works would cease, access restricted and the asbestos managed and disposed of in accordance with NS 211 Working with Asbestos Products and NSW EPA Waste Classification Guidelines 2014. ~ ~ 5.8.20 Where the soil contains contaminants such as cable fluid, spoil should be disposed off-site to a suitably licensed waste facility.
+Impact No. Mitigation measures Construction tion Design Consti Operation 5.8.16 Provide a secure, lockable and floored area for the storage of fuel, oil or chemicals.
+This area would be imperviously bunded with a capacity to contain not less than 110% of the volume of the largest container. ✓ 5.8.17 Prior to construction, nominate and sign post a plant refueling area. ✓ ✓ 5.8.18 If asbestos is encountered in soil or old conduits or joint bays during construction, the works would cease, access restricted and the asbestos managed and disposed of in accordance with NS 211 Working with Asbestos Products and NSW EPA Waste Classification Guidelines 2014. ✓ √ 5.8.19 Where the soil contains contaminants such as cable fluid, spoil should be disposed off-site to a suitably licensed waste facility.
 The waste must be classified in accordance with the NSW EPA Waste Classification Guidelines.
-The sampling must include OCPs. ~ √ 5.8.21 An ASSMP (where confirmed to be required) would need to be prepared by a specialist (i.e. who has prior experience in developing an ASSMP in accordance with the Acid Sulfate Soils Assessment Guidelines 1998; ASSMAC). ✓ ~ Waste 5.9.1 Comply with section 5.3 Waste management of NS174C Environmental Handbook. ✓ 5.9.2 Classify wastes to determine licensing, waste tracking and disposal requirements. ~ Segregate and label waste to improve recycling opportunities, avoid cross contamination and reduce disposal costs. ~ 5.9.4 Where possible, reuse or recycle or return to the supplier wastes including metal components, transformer oil, spoil and packaging. ✓ ~ 5.9.5 Reuse VENM and ENM where options are available.
-Ensure that: a valid waste classification certificate is available, and ~ • the reuse meets the conditions of the planning approval for that site.
-5.9.6 Where more than 50kg but less than 1 tonne of Scheduled Chemical Waste (SCW) is stored, ensure that: ~ there is a clearly defined storage area with conspicuous warning notices • the storage area is constructed to prevent discharge into the external environment.
+The sampling must include OCPs. ✓ √ Waste 5.9.1 Comply with section 5.3 Waste management of NS174C Environmental Handbook. ✓ 5.9.2 Classify wastes to determine licensing, waste tracking and disposal requirements. ✓ 5.9.3 Segregate and label waste to improve recycling opportunities, avoid cross contamination and reduce disposal costs. ✓ 5.9.4 Where possible, reuse or recycle or return to the supplier wastes including metal components, spoil and packaging. ✓ ✓ 5.9.5 Reuse VENM and ENM where options are available.
+Ensure that: ✓ a valid waste classification certificate is available and the reuse meets the conditions of the planning approval for that site.
+5.9.6 Where more than 50kg but less than 1 tonne of Scheduled Chemical Waste (SCW) is stored, ensure that: ✓ there is a clearly defined storage area with conspicuous warning notices 5 the storage area is constructed to prevent discharge into the external environment.
 This can be satisfied by storing in a plastic lined and covered bin an adequate supply of PPE, clean-up material and equipment must be available in a secure external location from the storage area.
-5.9.7 Where more than 1 tonne of SCW is stored: ✓ a licence is required to store the waste. comply with the conditions of the licence perform monthly inspections for unauthorised entry or leakage and keep a log at the storage area containing details and reports of inspections.
+5.9.7 Where more than 1 tonne of SCW is stored: • a licence is required to store the waste. ✓ comply with the conditions of the licence perform monthly inspections for unauthorised entry or leakage and keep a log at the storage area containing details and reports of inspections.